 Thyroid function tests are either normal (majority of patients) or demonstrate variable states of hypothyroidism (up to a third of patients) 2.

 Ultrasound is only of use in demonstrating absent thyroid tissue in the normal location, which is the case in the majority of cases 1.
 Only occasionally do patients have thyroid tissue both at the tongue base and elsewhere in the neck.

-CT demonstrates are hyperdense soft tissue mass, of the same attenuation as normal thyroid tissue.
-It is hyperdense on account of the accumulation of iodine within the gland 1,3.
+CT demonstrates a hyperdense soft tissue mass, of the same attenuation as normal thyroid tissue.
+It is hyperdense on account of the normal accumulation of iodine within the gland 1,3.

-Following contrast administration, the entire gland demonstrates prominent homgenous enhancement (again just like the normal thyroid gland).
-There are occasional case reports of inhomogenous contrast enhancement 5.
+Following contrast administration, the entire gland demonstrates prominent homogeneous enhancement (identical to the normal thyroid gland).
+There are occasional case reports of inhomogeneous contrast enhancement 5.

 Treatment and prognosis

 Often no treatment is required.
 In cases where surgical excision is being contemplated, it is essential to establish if there is any normal thyroid tissue elsewhere (usually not the case) as removal of the lingual thyroid will in most cases render the patient profoundly hypothyroid 2.